Why Change Can't Happen

 There has always been an error in interpretation as to what belief means.

-Belief has always been a zero-sum game.
+Belief has always been a game of chance.

-You either believe, or you don't.
+You either believe or you don't.

 If you don't believe, you are somehow out of touch, sinful, against God, against me as a person who does believe.